 Find out more about the grant winners as well as rules and regulations

-Four research grants of 400,000 EUR each, awarded to research projects running no longer than 18 months.
+Five research grants of up to 400,000 EUR each, were awarded to research projects running no longer than 18 months.

 These grants were awarded to fund innovative ground-breaking projects in the following fields of cardiology: Thromboembolic Disease (general), Atrial Fibrillation, Stroke, Deep Vein Thrombosis/Pulmonary Embolism, Percutaneous Coronary Intervention, Coronary Artery Disease and/or Peripheral Artery Disease.

 Find out more about the grant winners and their projects.

 Five awards of 2,000 EUR and 15 awards of 1,000 EUR: The prestigious Young Investigators Awards offer a unique opportunity for young investigators who have submitted their research to ESC Congress to expose their most innovative and novel research to the scrutiny of panels of renowned experts in the specific fields during ESC Congress.
 Winners and finalists are financially rewarded.
 Abstract submission deadline for ESC Congress 2017 is 14 February.